-A typical installation and connection routine for the VH500 RC 24v supply searchlight is as follows:

-Referring to wiring diagram C27387 a supply is fed to the junction box which then provides a common feed to the searchlight and joystick panel.
+A typical installation and connection routine for the VX500RC searchlight is as follows: Referring to wiring diagram C27392 a supply is fed to the junction box which then provides a common feed to the searchlight and joystick panel.

-The following cables are fitted as standard: -
+The following cables have been supplied as standard: -

-- 4 metres of 2 Pair twisted 0.22mm 100ohm screened cable from the junction box to the searchlight. - 4 metres of 3 cores 2.5mm Butyl cable from the junction box to the searchlight. - 4 metres of 2 Pair twisted 0.22mm 100ohm screened cable from the junction box to the joystick panel. - 4 metres of 3 cores 2.5mm Butyl cable from the junction box to the supply. - (Customer may need to increase this length refer to table on previous page).
+- 4 metres of 2 pair twisted 0.22mm screened cable from the junction box to searchlight. - 4 metres of 3 cores 1.5mm cable from the junction box to the mains supply. - 4 metres of 5 cores 2.5mm cable from the junction box to searchlight. - 4 metres of 2 pair twisted 0.22mm screened cable from the junction box to the joystick panel.